About the 2020 Ontario Court of Appeal Decision

 A Brief History of the Legal Dispute

-In 2013, Ms. Boyd, Ms. Taylor and Ms. Tinsley began another campaign of opposition to Mount Pleasant Cemetery.
+In 2013, these residents and others began another campaign of opposition to Mount Pleasant Cemetery.
 This time, they created an organization called The Friends of Toronto Public Cemeteries (FTPC), and undertook a legal challenge and public campaign to accuse MPG and its directors of not operating under the terms of our charter and implying that it was the intent of the directors to enrich themselves at the expense of the organization.

 On May 5, 2020, the Ontario Court of Appeal dismissed all of FTPC’s claims and ruled in favour of Mount Pleasant Group on all matters.